rwerwer2024/Bone-Age-Regression-using-Multi-Scale-Self-Attention-Mechanism/readme.txt

 This repository includes preliminary code and a detailed guide for running the experiments.
 Please download the required public dataset as described in the associated paper.

-Any questions please contact to Mr. Guanyu Wu  email: 812997877@qq.com
+Any questions please contact to Mr. Guanyu Wu  email: 812997877@qq.com  or gao_shaobing@163.com
 ------------------------------------------------------------
 ------------------------------------------------------------